-Most of what I know is traditional eclectic western botanicals, and the knowledge dates back to folk traditions and turn of the century medicine.
+Most of my botanical training is american traditional eclectic western botanicals, and the knowledge dates back to folk traditions, native medicine, midwifery, and turn of the century medicine.
 In this vein, there is a wealth of knowledge about foundational immune support and antivirals vs antibacterials and antifungals.
 If you are interested in this kind of care, most ND’s and herbalists are doing telephone and online appointments and shipping our medicine.
 Look under your Naturopathic Medicine State Association and see who is available in your area for personalized medicine.

 Chinese botanical medicine also has a fantastic apothecary of immune supporting botanicals as well as support for basically every system.
 Their pharmacopeia is rich and complex with over 5000 herbs with specific indications and formulas.
 Many TCM Doctors and Acupuncturists are also herbalists and sell custom blended teas as part of their practice.
 Consider reaching out to someone locally for this as well with a phone or video appointment.